 - Establish early culture and remedy toxic behaviors.
 Many sales reps get caught up on commissions; they prioritize personal earnings over company goals and cause friction among their team members.
 Sales coaches identify problematic behaviors and work to create an environment that supports healthy competition, continuous learning and teamwork instead of contention and rivalry.

 - Groom the right sales managers.
 Successful salespeople do not always make good managers, yet businesses regularly make the mistake of placing their top reps in managerial roles.
 Justin Zappulla, managing partner at sales consultancy Janek Performance Group, insists that the skills required for each role are different.
 With a sales coach, companies reorganize the way a sales team functions to best use each individual’s superpowers without demoting any person either.
+Sales coaches can also train sales managers to excel in their new leadership positions.

 - Objectively identify growth opportunities and system flaws.
 Fortunately, a third-party sales coach is not beholden to office politics.
 Sales strategist Mark Allen Roberts believes, “An independent coach is about setting your team up to win, period.
 They do not care if the web site that is not producing inbound leads was made by the president and his daughter 10 years ago.
 They lack emotional connections and seek roadblocks and coach people through them.
 They examine the market and establish current market truth.”
 Rather than preserve old sales tactics that worked just a few years ago, sales coaches abolish processes that are no longer effective and focus on the development of new sales strategies that resonate with customers now.
+This approach to sales coaching and training helps teams become more proactive about performance improvement too.

 - Prioritize the right performance metrics.
 Over the phone, John Oberg of Sandler Training references Goodhart’s law.
 “When a measure becomes a target, it ceases to be a good measure.”
 In under five years, Oberg coached a construction and remodeling company as it grew annual sales from $6 million to $70 million.
 Knowing that activity is not an accurate measure of sales success, Oberg teaches his clients how to grow the mass and velocity of their pipeline and opportunities.
-While other metrics are important to track, they do not always help managers and business owners reach the right conclusions.
+While other metrics are important to track, they do not always help sales managers and business owners reach the right conclusions.
 But as a company’s sales department grows, smart sales coaches place increasing emphasis on productivity.

 - Develop salespeople’s skills.
 Sales teams are only as strong as their weakest link.
 So, to be successful, businesses need to invest in the personal and professional development of each of their team members.
 “A sales coach also understands how to analyze and assess specific areas of the sales interaction,” explains Zappulla.
 “They understand how to break down the different areas of the sales process, analyze them, and be able to provide guidance in coaching to improve the salesperson’s ability on how to be more effective in those areas.”
-But follow-through is critical too.
+But follow-through in training sales reps is critical too.
 Thankfully, Zappulla believes, “[Sales coaches] know how to gain commitments on next steps in terms of the development process.”

 - Minimize distractions and build time management skills.
 “There is never a lack of things to do in sales,” says Roberts.
 “Far too many salespeople associate activity with adding value.”
 Junior sales reps are guilty of spending too much time chasing dead leads and managing tasks they can automate.
 Often, they get distracted by non-revenue generating responsibilities.
 An experienced sales coach can rein them back in and teach them how to set priorities, focus on high-impact initiatives and reduce clutter.